In French, the definite article (le, la, les) is used with weights and measures to mean per or a/an kilo, litre, etc

 word, unlike livre

-(book) which is masculine (See Nouns that change meaning depending on whether they're masculine or feminine
+(book) which is masculine (See Some French nouns have different meanings depending on whether they're masculine or feminine

 Want to make sure your French sounds confident?